coffiholic-git/CodePilot/README.md

 ## What it does

-1. Receives Java source files through the `/analyze` endpoint.
+1. Receives Java source files through the `/analyze` endpoint .
 2. Keeps `.java` files only.
 3. Creates a clear code-review prompt.
 4. Sends the prompt to an AI model.